Essential Gear for Bicycle Touring and Bikepacking

 Panniers

-The best friends of the touring cyclist, are the bags where you put your stuff.
-The most famous and appreciated brand is Ortlieb, they have a lot of different models.
-Other brands areย Vaude,ย Thule, Rockbros, etc.
+The best friends of the touring cyclist are the bags where you put your stuff.
+The most famous and well-regarded brand is Ortlieb; they offer a wide range of models.
+Other brands are Vaude, Thule, Rockbros, etc.

-Despite being dominated mostly by Ortlieb, the bike panniers market is very lively, also for bicycle touring, with dozens of brands making very good alternatives to Ortlieb, most of the time for a fraction of the price.
+Despite being dominated mostly by Ortlieb, the bike panniers market is very lively, especially for bicycle touring, with dozens of brands offering very good alternatives to Ortlieb, often for a fraction of the price.

 Hoping to help you figure out which pannier to buy we compiled this